ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 ### Lectures

-- Weekly face-to-face lectures cover key software engineering concepts and processes.
+- Weekly *online* and *face-to-face* lectures cover key software engineering concepts and processes.
 Examples are provided primarily in Java.
 Attendance is face-to-face lectures are mandatory.
+    - Online lectures are often conducted via ZOOM, where we cover both the theory and the presentation.
+    - **NOTE:** In compulsory face-to-face lectures, we focus on coding, setting up tools, and practical demonstrations.

-### Project Assignment
+### Project Assignment (IMPORTANT)

 - The course includes a project focused on software architectural planning, design, and implementation.
 The emphasis is on **the process**, **the process**, **the process**, rather than the final product itself, even though you must have a functional demo at the end of the course.
     - What comes to your mind **the process**